jannes-m/docker-rqgis/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-### Run RStudio, RQGIS and QGIS in a Docker container
+### Run RStudio, RQGIS, geocompr and QGIS in a Docker container

 **Linux users**: Updating the Linux kernel to version 4.19 introduced an `dpkg`/`overlayfs` Docker issue.
 As pointed out by this